michalekb11/CoT-In-Multimodal-Transformers/README.md

 **tldr:** The authors show that multimodal chain of thought reasoning is possible in small language transformers using a two-stage framework (1.
 Rationale generation | 2.
 Answer inference).
 Additionally, it outperforms humans and models like GPT 3.5 on a ScienceQA multiple choice benchmark by providing more reliable rationales prior to the answer inference step.

 ### What is chain of thought reasoning (CoT)?
-* Chain of Thought reasoning is an approach to elicit better responses by language models by forcing the model to explain its thought process and logical reasoning before answering a question or drawing a conclusion.
+* Chain of Thought reasoning is an approach to elicit better responses from language models by forcing the model to explain its thought process and logical reasoning before answering a question or drawing a conclusion.
+* Typically, this helps model performance by providing the model with a richer context before giving the final answer.
+* However, the vast majority of CoT research has focused on the language modality.
+If we were to try a multimodal task such as asking questions about images, can we still elicit effective CoT reasoning?

 <div align="center">
   <img width="832" alt="Screenshot 2023-10-25 at 1 26 50 PM" src="https://github.com/michalekb11/CoT-In-Multimodal-Transformers/assets/109704770/5eb6d04b-1282-4bf1-bbfe-a61ba0366495">
 </div>

-* Typically, this helps model performance by providing the model with a richer context before giving the final answer.
-* However, the vast majority of CoT research has focused on the language modality.
-If we were to try a multimodal task such as asking questions about images, can we still elicit effective CoT reasoning?

 ### Challenges of CoT reasoning in a multimodal setting
 * For situations in which arriving at the correct answer requires a visual context, text-only models struggle.
 The models tend to hallucinate the rationale aspect of CoT reasoning, leading them to the wrong final answer.
 This happens because they lack the required visual context for multimodal reasoning.